2019 “Top the Cops” Insane (But Legal) Drag Races vs. Cops | Sonoma Raceway

 The popular Wednesday Night Drags program will kick off its 31st consecutive year at Sonoma Raceway on March 13, 2019.

 Top The Cops:

-High school students will drag race against Bay Area law enforcement officers when the popular Top the Cops program returns as part of Sonoma Raceway’s weekly Wednesday Night Drags program, April 11, 2018.
+High school students will drag race against Bay Area law enforcement officers when the popular Top the Cops program returns as part of Sonoma Raceway’s weekly Wednesday Night Drags program, starting April 2019.

 Highways 37 and 121, Sonoma

 $10 for spectators; $25 competitors, $15 for student competitors w/ high school student ID